flynn-nrg/tornado-amiga/manual/AssetManager.md

   }
 ```

-We now have two pointer arrays: One with pointers to each of the assets and one with their sizes.
+After this the `Data` and `Size` fields for every asset now contain the payload and its size respectively.

 The TNDO file format
 -----------------------------